 \section{Abstract}

-Research on soundscapes has shifted the focus of environmental acoustics from noise levels to the perception of sounds, incorporating contextual factors.
-Soundscape emotion recognition (SER) models perception using a set of features, with arousal and valence commonly regarded as sufficient descriptors of affect.
-In this work, we blend \emph{graph learning} techniques with a novel \emph{information criterion} to develop a feature selection framework for SER.
-Specifically, we estimate a sparse graph representation of feature relations using linear structural equation models (SEM) tailored to the widely used Emo-Soundscapes dataset.
-The resulting graph captures the relations between input features and the two emotional outputs.
-To determine the appropriate level of sparsity, we propose a novel \emph{generalized elbow detector}, which provides both a point estimate and an uncertainty interval.
-We conduct an extensive evaluation of our methods, including visualizations of the inferred relations.
-While several of our findings align with previous studies, the graph representation also reveals a strong connection between arousal and valence, challenging common SER assumptions.
+Research on soundscapes has shifted the focus of environmental acoustics from noise levels to sound perception, incorporating contextual factors.
+Soundscape emotion recognition (SER) models perception using a set of features, with arousal and valence commonly regarded as sufficient descriptors of affective states.
+In this study, we blended \emph{graph learning} techniques with a novel \emph{information criterion} to develop a feature selection framework for SER.
+Specifically, we estimated a sparse graph representation of feature relations using linear structural equation models (SEM) tailored to the widely used Emo-Soundscapes dataset.
+The resulting graph captures the relationship between the input features and the two emotional outputs.
+To determine the appropriate level of sparsity, we propose a novel \emph{generalized elbow detector} that provides both a point estimate and an uncertainty interval.
+We conducted an extensive evaluation of our methods, including visualizing the inferred relations.
+While several of our findings align with previous studies, the graph representation also reveals a strong connection between arousal and valence, challenging the common SER assumptions.